 When teams across the institution evaluate data together, refining initiatives becomes possible.
 Once initiatives, programs, and policies are in place, teams can use regular analysis to understand what works and for whom.

 Civitas Learning partners, like the University of Texas at San Antonio, regularly assess initiative effectiveness to unlock the ability to see the impact of programs on each student compared to their peers.
-This fine-tuning allows teams to continually evolve strategies and processes to reach student success goals.
+This fine-tuning allows teams to evolve strategies and processes to reach student success goals.

 In the case of UTSA, regular Initiative Analysis allows them to align around what works.
 This shared understanding helps leaders allocate human and financial resources to the most impactful strategies.
 And it gives them the information they need to communicate their efforts to stakeholders across campus.